| Title: | Time Series Prediction with Integrated Tuning |

 data(tsd)

-#convert to sliding windows
+# Convert to 10-lag sliding windows and preview

 xw <- ts_data(tsd$y, 10)